ericmjl/essays-on-data-science/docs/machine-learning/computational-bayesian-stats.md

-# An Introduction to Computational Bayesian Statistics
+# An Introduction to Probability and Computational Bayesian Statistics

 In Bayesian statistics,
 we often say that we are using "sampling" from a posterior distribution